 3. There’s Still Plenty to Do

-While some of the more popular attractions are closed in March (like the Maid of the Mist voyage), there is still plenty to do in and around Niagara Falls.
+While some of the more popular attractions are closed in March (like Niagara City Cruises), there is still plenty to do in and around Niagara Falls.
 Visit award-winning vineyards.
-Spend the afternoon marveling at Ripley’s Believe It or Not! or speeding down waterslides at a waterpark that is great any time of the year.
-Enjoy an evening of spine-tingling magic at the Greg Frewin Theatre.
+Spend the afternoon on Clifton Hill or speeding down waterslides at a waterpark that is great any time of the year.
+Enjoy a show at the OLG Stage at Fallsview Casino Resort.
 While the offerings are a bit slimmer, there’s still a vast array of entertaining options at Niagara Falls all month long.

 4. The Slower Pace